 What is Subjectivity?

-Let’s consider a simple example: left and right.
+Let’s start with a simple example: left and right.
 Your left is defined relative to you.
 Your left is not my left.
-If I am facing you, then my left is your right and vice versa.
+If I am facing you, my left is your right and vice versa.
 Left and right are perspective-dependent.
 They differ depending on one’s perspective.
 There is no cosmic left and right.

-Foward and backward are similar.
-They depend on a perspective and a direction of motion.
+Forward and backward are similar.
+They depend on the subject’s orientation in space and/or direction of motion.

-In the past, many people naturally thought of the Earth as a flat surface, and up and down as a cosmic axis.
+In the past, many people naturally thought of the Earth as a flat surface, and up-down as a cosmic axis.
 In the more sophisticated Ptolemaic cosmology, up and down were not absolute, but the center of the Earth was the center of the universe.
 In modern cosmology, we know that the Earth is a ball in space that rotates and orbits the Sun.
-There is no cosmic up and down, and the universe has no center.
+There is no cosmic up-down axis, and the universe has no center.

 Experience is Subjective